skajonpr/Movie-Reviews-Web-scrapping-using-Beautiful-soup-library/README.md

 # Web-scraping technique using Selenium

-This program is to present the application of Selenium library to scrap movie review on https://www.rottentomatoes.com/ This program also uses Natural language processing to delete no meaningful words out of the texts and graphically show frequent words of the text usign Wordcloud.
+This program is to present the application of Selenium library to scrap movie reviews on https://www.rottentomatoes.com/

-Please note that this program has been done for a while and was done using Python2.
-However, modification of urllib2 and other libraries has to be done before executing on Python3 environment.
+In order to run this program, Firefix driver for Selenium has to be placed in your current directory.
+The driver for Firefox browser can be downloaded at https://github.com/mozilla/geckodriver/releases